 Are little smokies already cooked?

 Little smokies are pre-cooked when you purchase them.
-In this recipe, you’re simply reheating the sausages in the oven, as well as getting the bacon cooked through.
+In this recipe, you simply reheat the sausages in the oven and cook the bacon through.

 How long do you put smokies in the oven?